micro-manager/micro-manager.github.io/_pages/Elveflow.md

 // Setup UART command
 String device_name = "MUX_DISTRIB";
-int target_pos = 10;
+int target_pos = 10; //[1 to 12]
-int target_direction = 0; // 0 : left / 1 : right

 // Send UART command
-mmc.setProperty(device_name, "Pos", target_pos);
-mmc.setProperty(device_name, "Direction", target_direction); // It will trigger the function (GoToPos) to send completed UART command that move device to the target position with the selected direction
+mmc.setProperty(device_name, "Pos", target_pos); // It will trigger the function (GoToPos) to send completed UART command that move device to the target position using the shortest path
 ```

 ---